MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

           "retPath"       - relative retrieval path can be catenated to <base_url> to override relPath used for API cases.
-          "topic"         - copy of topic from AMQP header (usually omitted) "source"        - the originating entity of the message.
+          "topic"         - copy of topic from AMQP header (usually omitted) "source"        - the originating entity of the notification message.
-          "from_cluster"  - the originating cluster of a message.
+          "from_cluster"  - the originating cluster of a notification message.
           "to_clusters"   - a destination specification.

           "content"       - for smaller files, the content may be embedded.